-For Federal income tax purposes, receipt of Rights by a shareholder pursuant to the Rights Offering should, in the opinion of Davis Polk & Wardwell, be treated as a nontaxable distribution with respect to the Common Stock with the consequences described below.
+For Federal income tax purposes, receipt of Rights by a shareholder pursuant to the Rights Offering should be treated as a nontaxable distribution with respect to the Common Stock.

 If the fair market value of the Rights is less than 15% of the fair market value of the Common Stock on the date of distribution, then pursuant to section 307(b) of the Code, the Rights will be allocated a zero basis, unless the shareholder affirmatively elects to allocate basis in proportion to their relative fair market values determined on such date.
 Such election must be made in the shareholder's tax return for the taxable year in which the Rights are received.
 On the other hand, if the fair market value of the Rights equals or exceeds 15% of the fair market value of the Common Stock on such date, then the shareholder's basis in the Common Stock must be allocated between the Common Stock and the Rights received in proportion to their relative fair market values.